- Allergic Living - http://allergicliving.com -

 Although smoking asthmatics should quit, it’s equally important for non-smokers to avoid being exposed to it second-hand.
 “Always follow a smoke-free living environment,” advises Jan Haffner, vice-president of health initiatives for the Lung Association of Saskatchewan.
 “Not only in the home or in the vehicle, but the workplace and recreationally as well.”

 The Bottom Line: the leaner, fitter, more relaxed, smoke-free individual is likely to have fewer symptoms.
-And if you stick to an asthma medication plan that works for you, master some breathing techniques, and perhaps practise a little Ashtanga yoga?
+And if you stick to an asthma medication plan that works for you, master some breathing techniques, and perhaps practice a little Ashtanga yoga ?
 You’ll likely not only breathe better, but feel better for it.

 Article printed from Allergic Living: http://allergicliving.com